Unemployment Insurance Handbook for Employers (UCB-201-P)

 An application made to start a new unemployment benefit year or to resume/reopen an existing unemployment benefit year.
 This application must be filed in the week that the claimant wants the claim to begin.

-A bureau within the Workforce Solutions Division that is the division of DWD which provides employment assistance and job placement services to employers and applicants.
+A bureau within the DWD - Division of Employment and Training which provides employment assistance and job placement services to employers and applicants.

 The period between the end of the base period and the start of the benefit year.
 It varies between 13 and 26 weeks in length, depending upon when the new initial claim application is filed.
 Wages paid during the lag period are not used to compute the claimant's entitlement.